A Tale of Springtime: Themes

 Like most Rohmer films, A Tale of Springtime explores human intellectual relationships with long dialogues and precisely placed settings.
 The thematic use of spring and its renewal cycle is visually presented from the orderly, colder Paris home to the warm, bucolic country residence.
 Natacha's father complex and his propensity for cycling through younger women is also embedded as a seasonal theme.
-Jeanne, through acute observation of the family dynamic and listening to Igor's comments about Eve, clearly realizes that she would just be another part of the new-to-old cycle goes back to renew her relationship with her own boyfriend with fresh new flowers.
+Jeanne, through acute observation of the family dynamic and listening to Igor's comments about Ève, clearly realizes that she would just be another part of the new-to-old cycle goes back to renew her relationship with her own boyfriend with fresh new flowers.